urbanarray/urbanfrontend/README.md

 # Welcome to Urban Array

 We're so excited that you're here.
-To check out the Urban Array web app, please fork and clone this repository on your machine.
+To check out the Urban Array web app code, please fork and clone this repository on your machine.

+To see the live version, click [here](http://54.254.136.138/welcome)

 Whenever you're working on this code, make sure you pull from the **development** branch of this repository for the most up-to-date version.